 All photos: courtesy U.S. Dept. of Energy

-On most projects, HVAC ductwork is located in designated chases that maximize the efficiency of the airflow.
-But the path for the final branch of the ductwork tree—the one that runs from the trunk or plenum to the outlet register—is typically chosen by the subcontractor.
+On most projects, HVAC flexible ductwork is located in designated chases that maximize the efficiency of the airflow.
+But the path for the final branch of the flexible ductwork tree—the one that runs from the trunk or plenum to the outlet register—is typically chosen by the subcontractor.
 Often, they find themselves competing to find space to run the ducts among all the wiring and piping already installed by the electrical and plumbing trades.

 But it doesn’t hurt to have visual aids when discussing, monitoring, or inspecting the work.
 The details presented here were captured from the U.S. Department of Energy’s Building America videos and cover the fundamentals of flexible duct design and installation.
 A lot of what you’ll find here is common sense, but don’t let that fool you.
 Airflow is more complicated than it seems, and carelessness or disregard for these best practices can really come back to bite you.